apokryphus/advanced-combat-system/README.md

 - After 0.75 seconds, enemies will be taunted one by one in 0.25 second intervals, have their levels ```reduced by around 1/2```, increasing their ```moral, stamina, and focus```.
 - Enemies will increase their speed anywhere from ```5% to 25%```.
 - They will also receive a small ```health regen``` amongst other things.
+- Taunted enemies will now apply knockdown and bleeding if they manage to hit the player.
 - When they reach ```25% health through player damage```, taunted enemies have a ```75% chance``` to man up, leveling up to ```twice the player's level```, as well as gain ```max stamina and morale``` again.
 - Or the enemy will have a ```25% chance``` of accepting their failure and ```lose all stamina and morale```, as well as become ```paralyzed with fear```.
 - In other mods that remove enemy levels, they'll just gain stamina, morale, and speed boost.